 Second, organized labor’s considerable contribution to the independent drywall strike fund.
 In addition to individuals and community organizations, more than 21 AFL-CIO affiliated unions and six Central Labor Councils in California made significant donations to the fund.

-A flyer announcing a protest rally and march organized by the Campaign for Humane Immigrant Rights Los Angeles (CHIRLA) in the fall of 1990.
+A flyer announcing a protest rally and march organized by the Coalition for Humane Immigrant Rights of Los Angeles (CHIRLA) in the fall of 1990.
 Formed in the wake of the 1986 Immigration Reform and Control Act, CHIRLA drew together organizations and activists from many communities to demand inclusion for immigrants.
-Reflecting growing progressive coalition in Los Angeles, co-sponsors of this rally included labor unions, religious, civil liberties, and immigrant rights organizations Los Angeles, 1990.
+Reflecting growing progressive coalition in Los Angeles, co-sponsors of this rally included labor unions, religious, civil liberties, and immigrant rights organizations Los Angeles.
 From the Tom Bradley Papers, Box 1170, folder 9, UCLA Special Collections.
 Download the Document.